-The HCVS components and components that interface with the HCVS will be routed in seismically qualified structures.
+The HCVS components and components that interface with the HCVS are routed in seismically qualified structures.

 HCVS components that are part of the containment pressure boundary will be safety-related.
-The containment system limits the leakage or release of radioactive materials to the environment to prevent offsite exposures from exceeding the guidelines of 10CFR100.
+The containment system limits the leakage or release of radioactive materials to the environment to prevent off site exposures from exceeding the guidelines of 10CFR100.
 During normal or design basis operations, this means serving as a pressure boundary to prevent release of radioactive material.
-HCVS components downstream of the containment pressure boundary (i.e., downstream of the downstream PCIV) will not be safety-related.
+A pressure control valve will be installed on the wetwell vent and will serve as the secondary containment isolation valve.
+As required by the Limerick design basis, the secondary containment pressure boundary thru and including the penetration thru the Reactor Building wall will be safety related.
+The HCVS components downstream of the secondary containment pressure boundary (i.e., downstream of the downstream Reactor Building penetration) will not be safety related.
 The HCVS components (SOVs and instrumentation) will be powered from a normally de-energized, dedicated power supply that will not be safety-related but will be considered Augmented Quality.
-However, if any HCVS electrical or controls component interfaces with Class IE power sources, it will be considered safety related up to and including appropriate isolation devices such as fuses or breakers, as their failure could adversely impact containment isolation and/or a safety-related power source.
-Newly installed piping and valves will be seismically analyzed to handle the forces associated with the Plant Design Basis Seismic Requirements back to their isolation boundaries.
-Electrical and controls components will be seismically analyzed and will include the ability to handle harsh environmental conditions (although they will not be considered part of the site Environmental Qualification (EQ) program).
+However, if any HCVS electrical or controls component interfaces with Class 1E power sources, it will be considered safety related up to and including appropriate isolation devices such as fuses or breakers, as their failure could adversely impact containment isolation and/or a safety-related power source.
+Newly installed piping and valves will be seismically qualified to handle the forces associated with the Safe Shutdown Earthquake.
+Electrical and controls components will be seismically qualified and will include the ability to handle harsh environmental conditions (although they will not be considered part of the site Environmental Qualification (EQ) program).